-Need: The restoration actions identified in this Draft Compensatory RP/EA are needed to compensate the public for lost coral reef resources at the T/V MARGARA Incident site that were not able to be recovered during Emergency and Primary Restoration phases of the NRDA.
-The Preferred Alternative is proposed to compensate for interim losses.
+Need: The restoration actions identified in this Final Compensatory RP/EA are needed to compensate the public for lost coral reef resources at the T/V MARGARA Incident site that were not able to be recovered during Emergency and Primary Restoration phases of the NRDA.
+The Preferred Alternative will compensate for interim losses.

-In keeping with the focus of this plan, this Draft Compensatory RP/EA provides summarized information regarding:
+In keeping with the focus of this plan, this Final Compensatory RP/EA provides summarized information regarding: